 - Is it easily available and affordable?

-- Are you comfortable inserting a birth control device, if applicable?
+- Are you comfortable inserting a birth control device,

 An IUD is one of the most effective forms of birth control.
 In most cases, it stays in place and you can forget about it until it’s time to have it removed.
 If it does fall out, use backup birth control and call your doctor to determine if the IUD should be reinserted.
 If you try the IUD and don’t feel it’s the best choice for you, talk with your doctor about other birth control options available to you.